The blog formerly known as

 The following is a guest post from Fake Plastic Fish reader Carrick Bartle who finds that pretending she’s on the show Little House on the Prairie is a fun green motivator.
 Carrick joined the Show Us Your (Plastic) Trash Challenge a few weeks ago.

 I’m a single girl in my twenties in Los Angeles, working in what’s essentially the legal department of an entertainment company.
 The building I work in is actually quite progressive in the “green” arena—they just installed a ginormous field of solar panels–and it was an article in the weekly company newsletter that jumpstarted my current obsession with minimizing my carbon footprint—which, of course, includes avoiding plastic.
 (Getting the word out DOES make a difference!)

-The article was on green issues and mentioned a few blogs -— like No Impact Man —- written by people who weren’t content with just chucking things in the recycling bin like… Read the rest
+The article was on green issues and mentioned a few blogs -— like No Impact Man —- written by people who weren’t content with just chucking things in the recycling bin like I was: instead, they took … Read the rest

 Lunch at Oliveto with my friend Simone last Saturday was great fun.
 Too much fun.
 I laughed so hard, I spilled coffee all over the table and all over my sleeve.
 Normally, I’d just take it home and “Shout it Out.”
 But not this time.
 This past week, I ran out of the plastic bottle of Shout I’d been using for the last two years and was determined to find a plastic-free alternative.

 But the plastic bottle was not my only concern.
 Do you know what chemicals are in Shout?
 Terrible nasty ones or perfectly benign?
 Unless you work for S.C.
 Johnson, you’re as clueless as I am because the company doesn’t reveal it’s ingredients.
 Here’s the FAQ from the Shout web site: